The labour movement in New Zealand

 New Zealand’s economic difficulties persisted into the mid-1980s, and Muldoon’s National Government favoured erratic policies which ranged from severe spending cuts, to energy-intensive development, to an extreme wage and price freeze.
 Unemployment continued to increase and New Zealand society was changing: Māori protest at the legacies of colonisation was more visible; a third wave of feminism challenged many assumptions about work, family life, fertility and the media; environmental movements challenged assumptions about economic growth and development; and there was increasing discussion around a non-aligned and anti-nuclear foreign policy.
 When David Lange led Labour back into Government in 1984, the Party addressed many of these social changes.
 At the same time, it pushed through a comprehensive economic deregulation.
 The Government’s approach to social and foreign policy were popular in the Party, but there was widespread concern about economic reform.
 Deregulation was justified as necessary adaptation, but when public infrastructure was privatised from 1987 the Party was greatly damaged, not least because privatisation was pushed through with minimal warning.
 Lange was unable to restrain those who favoured privatisation and resigned in 1989.
 He was replaced by Geoffrey Palmer and then, briefly, Mike Moore.
 Many activists left the Party and Labour was heavily defeated in 1990.

-The photos on this page have been taken from the book Labour: The New Zealand Labour Party 1916-2016, written by Peter Franks and Jim McAloon.
-The book can be purchased here.
+Some of the photos on this page have been taken from the book Labour: The New Zealand Labour Party 1916-2016, written by Peter Franks and Jim McAloon.